salimandre/face-recognition-in-one-minute/README.md

 ## Installation

 Don't clone repo since there are lot of imgs...
-Just download py files from py folder + requirements.txt
+Just download required files from the following list:

 **Download**: